US economic uncertainty means bigger 'Black Friday' discounts

 The NRF has projected overall holiday sales growth of between three and four percent, which would mark a return to the pre-pandemic trend of more modest increases.

-While inflation has slowed compared with the level of a year ago, interest rates remain at their highest level in some 22 years following a string of interest rate increases by the Federal Reserve.
+While inflation has slowed from a year ago, interest rates remain at their highest level in some 22 years following a string of rate hikes by the Federal Reserve.
 That can lead to punishing interest costs if consumers don't pay off their credit cards.

 Households have less excess cash compared with a year ago following pandemic relief programs.
-Also those with student loans are back on the hook for interest payments after the moratorium expired.
+Also those with student loans are back on the hook for interest payments after a moratorium expired.

-On the positive side, consumers have been bolstered by a strong job market that has kept unemployment under four percent.
+While consumers have been bolstered by a strong job market that has kept unemployment under four percent, Allen pointed to recent layoffs and meager bonuses in some high-paying industries.

-However, Allen pointed to recent layoffs and meager bonuses in some high-paying industries like consulting, banking and technology as "masking" vulnerabilities and potentially weighing on sales.
+These include consulting, banking and technology, "masking" vulnerabilities and potentially weighing on sales.